ckm65/Cornell-Dance-Team/documents/team-contract.md

 1. To what goals do we all commit?

+  Finish the project well.
+  Get milestones done on time.

 2. What are our “ground rules”?
 (Don't make an exhaustive list—stick with just a few.)

+  Do your fair share of the work

 3. By what means and how frequently will we meet or communicate?

+  Communicate on group me

 4. How will we communicate and work with our client?